-Торіс Y/N If yes, cite reference in the Company policy

-Forced Labor N
+Торіс Y/N If yes, cite reference in the Company policy Forced Labor N

-Child Labor N

-Human Rights N
+Child Labor Ν Human Rights Ν

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach The topic impacts the welfare of the employees as they are hired and work for the Company.
-The Company complies with all the applicable laws and regulations on employees' welfare, the Labor Code, and has grievance and communication mechanisms in place.
-The Company however, is still in the process of crafting its human rights policies.
+Management Approach No material impact The Company complies with all the applicable laws and regulations on employees' welfare, the Labor Code, and has grievance and communication mechanisms in place.
 What are the risk/s identified?
-Management Approach Though there were no reports, OPMC has identified as risk, potential human rights and labor violations within the Company.
-The Company complies with all the applicable laws and regulations on employees' welfare, the Labor Code, and has grievance and communication mechanisms in place.
+Management Approach No material risk identified The Company complies with all the applicable laws and regulations on employees' welfare, the Labor Code, and has grievance and communication mechanisms in place.
 What are the opportunity/ies identified?
 Management Approach No material opportunities identified Not applicable